pegasuspect/pegasuspect/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on micro-services with nodeJS.
-Creating the next Amazon.
+🔭 I’m currently working on micro-services with nodeJS.
+Creating the next Amazon 😜
 <!--
 - 📫 How to reach me:
 -->